Dookudu: Screening and statistics

-The film released in 71 screens in Hyderabad surpassing the record set by Magadheera which released in 68 screens.
 The film released in 1600 screens worldwide and 89 theatres in North America.
 It was released in 21 countries including Canada, Trinidad, South Africa, Netherlands and Finland making it the first Telugu film to be released there.
 It became the first Telugu film to be released in 21 cities in North India.
 The film released in 79 theatres in the United States.
 It became the first Telugu film to be released in Botswana.
 The Telugu Association of Botswana screened it in Village Cinema at 10:30 am on 9 October 2011 with each ticket costing 40 pula.
 Apart from them, the film released in countries like Singapore, Dubai, Malaysia, Ireland and United Kingdom while the producers received calls from Nairobi for the distribution rights.

 Legal issues

 The film was shot at Vikarabad railway station on 31 July 2011 after seeking necessary permission to shoot till 5:00 pm with police security.
 The shoot was called off because of rain and Babu left the premises at 4:30 pm.
 Shortly, seven Telangana Students JAC activists landed at the railway station raising slogans against Samaikhyandhra supporters.
 On seeing them, the crew started preparing to vacate the spot.
 While they were leaving, the activists started pelting stones at them.
 Police later dispersed the mob and production manager Rambabu and Ramesh filed a complaint against them.

 The activists disrupted the screening of the film in six theatres in Ranga Reddy district and accused the unit members for registering false cases against them during the film's shoot at a railway station.
 They entered theatres at Vikarabad, Parigi, Tandoor, Chevella and Shamshabad and asked the managements not to screen the film but were dispersed by the police.
 Later Rambabu and Ramesh met them and assured them that the cases would be withdrawn immediately.
 Police protection was given to the theatres screening the film in Hyderabad while the screening was much delayed in many centres in Telangana.
 The shows began from 6:00 am in all other regions, particularly in the ceded area.